Josh-Decime/Geist-Agent/README.md

 ## Installation

 1. **Fork the Repository**:
-   Go to the original repository on GitHub and click the "Fork" button to create your own copy.
+   Click the "Fork" button to create your own copy.

 2. **Clone the Repository**:
    ```bash